leonemma/NBA-stats-1996-2021/README.md

 players.drop('season', axis = 1, inplace = True)
 players.drop('age', axis = 1, inplace = True)
 ```
-We are goint to create a new column that categorizes if a player was/is in all star level based on the following metrics:
+We are going to create a new column that categorizes if a player was/is in all star level based on the following metrics:
 - Top 10% Scoring Low
 - Top 10% Rebounding Low
 - Top 10% Passing Low